W4RH4WK/cpp-init/README.md

 A build system organizes and documents the build process and allows other tools, like IDEs, to correctly handle your project (e.g. auto-completion).

 My personal preference is [CMake](https://cmake.org/), but [Premake](https://premake.github.io/) is also a pretty common choice.

+## Where can I find exercises for beginners?

+For this, I recommend [Advent of Code](https://adventofcode.com/2020).
+It's an annual advent calendar where you find a programming exercises behind each day.
+The exercise is not specific to any programming language.
+You can pick exercises from previous years and look up solutions on GitHub if you get stuck.

 ## Should I use AI assisted tooling?